 Kazi Nazrul Islam (1899-1976) came into prominence in the 1920s as the 'Rebel Poet', startling the Indian literary world with his radical ideas and defiant utterances.
-The Dissent of Nazrul Islam focuses primarily on Nazrul's dissent against the British colonial government in India, theGandhian non-violent means of national struggle, Islamic fundamentalism and Hindu cultural chauvinism, as well as the hegemony of Rabindranath Tagore in the world of Bengali literature.
-The volume also includes the English translation of some of Nazrul's verses of dissent and protest, and discussesthe context of others.
-Surveying the literary, political, social, cultural, and intellectual circumstances that shaped Nazrul's ideas and actions and his exchanges with his space, time, and environs, Mitra illustrates how there opened alternate ways of thought and writing.
-This volume will be ofinterest to students and research scholars of South Asian history, comparative literature, and cultural studies, as well as general readers.
+A historic dissenter, he attacked a number of orthodoxies of the time with his fiery verses and convention-shattering practices.
+The Dissent of Nazrul Islam presents the rebel self of the poet through the dialectics that developed between him and the authoritarian formations he confronted.
+This volume focuses primarily on Nazrul's dissent against the British colonial government in India, the Gandhian non-violent means of nationalist struggle, Islamic fundamentalism and Hindu cultural chauvinism, as well as the hegemony of Rabindranath Tagore in the world of Bengali literature.
+Mitra reveals the nature, purpose, and consequences of Nazrul's historic disobedience.
+He surveys the literary, political, socio-cultural, and intellectual circumstances that shaped the Rebel Poet's ideas and actions.
+Exploring Nazrul's exchanges with his space, time, and environs, Mitra illustrates how these opened alternate ways of thought and writing.